yazz/VisualJS/README.md

 ### FAQ

-#### What is VisualJS's killer feature?
+#### What is Visual Javascript's killer feature?

-VisualJS's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
+Visual Javascript's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
 It is ideal for demos or small throwaway apps.

-#### Is there commercial support for VisualJS?
+#### Is there commercial support for Visual Javascript?
 If you require commercial support then please go to http://yazz.com